aviat4ion/Query/README.md

 ```

 ### Running Queries
-Query uses the same interface as CodeIgniter's [Active Record class](http://ellislab.com/codeigniter/user-guide/database/active_record.html).
+Query uses the same interface as CodeIgniter's [Query Builder](http://www.codeigniter.com/user_guide/database/query_builder.html) class.
 However, it does not implement the `update_batch` or caching methods.
+For specific query builder methods, see the [class documentation](https://gitdev.timshomepage.net/Query/docs/classes/Query_QueryBuilder.html#methods).

-####You can also run queries manually.
+#### You can also run queries manually.

 To run a prepared statement, call
 `$db->prepare_execute($sql, $params)`.